-Without one you might end up with no supplies, no food, no water, and no hope if you have to leave everything behind.
+Having a bug out bag ready to go gives you a significant advantage.
+Without one you might end up with no supplies, no food, no water, and no hope.

 Who Is This List For?

-1. If you’re new to prepping, a bug out bag is the best place to start after water and food, even if you plan to stay at home and never leave.
-You’ll have a vast array of critical gear at your fingertips such as water filters, fire starters, first aid kits, and more.
+New to prepping?
+A bug out bag is a classic place to start, even if your plan is to stay at home and never leave.
+You’ll have a vast array of critical gear at your fingertips.

-3. Don’t prep?
+Don’t prep?
 Use this list to buy for your friends and family who do.
 Seriously, nothing says “I care” like prepper gear for Christmas or birthdays.
-Us preppers love getting this stuff.
+We preppers absolutely love getting new gear.

 What Is A Bug Out Bag (BOB)?

-A Bug Out Bag (BOB) is a backpack containing everything you need to get out of an emergency situation, get you to your bug out location, and typically, but not always, allow you to survive long enough to reach your Bug Out Location (BOL).
+A Bug Out Bag (BOB) is a backpack containing everything you need to get you to your Bug Out Location (BOL).

 How This List Works

-And since we evaluate and review every item on this list, you can rest assured that it is all worth buying.
-They are all the best in their class and high quality buys well worth their value.
+We evaluate and review every item on this list, you can rest assured that it has all earned its spot.
+This gear is the best in its class, all high quality and worth the value.

 Piece By Piece